arnoutdemooij/unit_4_multivers/README.md

     client.request_access_token(code)

 Make requests with the client when authenticated:
     client.administrations

-If you need to call an url that isn't covered by the gem's methods, make a custom request:
+If you need to call a url that isn't covered by the gem's methods, make a custom request:

     client.custom_request(uri, opts = {})